pabtomas/dotfiles/navy/doc/07_command.md

 - **type**: list
 - **required**: false
 - **default**: `[]`
-- **description**: Navy uses as many process as possible and runs a Request (or Command) as soon as possible.
+- **description**: Navy uses as many process as possible and runs a task as soon as possible.
 So this is here that you can schedule the Navy execution.
-You can let this list empty but that means that you do not mind that the matching Request or Command runs first.
+You can let this list empty but that means that you do not mind that the matching task runs first.
 This attribute takes a list of ID.
-Navy will run the Request after the Requests and Commands listed here will end their execution.
+Navy will run this task after the tasks listed here will end their execution.

 ### `Command.errexit`

 - **type**: boolean
 - **required**: false
 - **default**: `true`
-- **description**: If the Request failed, Navy stops its execution in failure.
+- **description**: If the command failed, Navy stops its execution in failure.

 ### `Command.if`

 - **type**: boolean
 - **required**: false
 - **default**: true
-- **description**: The result of this expression must a boolean.
-It this expression is evaluated as true, the matching Request will be executed.
+- **description**: It the content is true, the matching task will be executed.
 Otherwise, it will not.

 ### `Command.argv`